ravi2519/JavaCertification/README.md

 # Java 11 Certification

 Hi there!
-So this is a full resource guide for my attempt to get Java 11 Certified.
+So this is a complete resource guide for my attempt to get Java 11 Certified.
-On 18th Jan 2021 i passed my "Oracle Certified Professional: Java SE 11 Developer" certification.
+On the 18th, January 2021, I passed my "Oracle Certified Professional: Java SE 11 Developer" certification.

 # Old Rules

-So i started my journey to get certified in Java 11 to receive **Oracle Certified Professional Java SE 11 Developer** credentials.
-Before October 1, 2020 it was fairly a two step process:
+So I started my journey to get certified in Java 11 to receive Oracle Certified Professional Java SE 11 Developer credentials.
+Before 1st, October 2020, it was fairly a two-step process:

- - [Take a 815 exam](https://education.oracle.com/java-se-11-programmer-i/pexam_1Z0-815) Post Oct 1, 2020 it's showing a 404
+ - [Take a 815 exam](https://education.oracle.com/java-se-11-programmer-i/pexam_1Z0-815) Post 1st, October 2020, it is displaying a 404.
- - [And a 816 exam](https://education.oracle.com/java-se-11-programmer-i/pexam_1Z0-816) Post Oct 1, 2020 it's showing a 404
+ - [And a 816 exam](https://education.oracle.com/java-se-11-programmer-i/pexam_1Z0-816) Post 1st, October 2020, it is displaying a 404.

-Both costs approximately **11,300 INR** each and covers different set of syllabus.
+Both costs approximately 11,300 INR each and covers a different set of the syllabus.

 You have to purchase the exam voucher from Oracle for each one of these.
-The voucher will be valid for next 6 months.
-And during this period you can schedule the exam anytime.
+The voucher will be valid for the next 6 months.
+And during this period, you can schedule the exam anytime.

-I did that too, but as soon as i was prepared to give 815, THE Oracle changed the game.
+I did that too, but as soon as I was prepared for 815, THE Oracle changed the game.
 They were retiring both 815 and 816 in favor of 819.

 ## Oracle did it again!!

-And as if 2020 was less weired, Oracle discontinued Java certification test 815 and 816.
-And in place of it Java Test 819 was introduced.
+And as if 2020 was less weird, Oracle discontinued Java certification test 815 and 816.
+And in place of it, Java Test 819 was introduced.
 [The new 819 exam](https://education.oracle.com/java-se-11-developer/pexam_1Z0-819)

 ## Few features of this new exam
-- This is a 90 min exam as compared to 180 min ( for 815 and 816 each ).
+- It is a 90 min exam as compared to 180 min ( for 815 and 816 each ).
-- Total number of questions are reduced to 50 and you need to mark 34 questions correctly to pass.
+- The total number of questions is reduced to 50, and you need to mark 34 questions correctly to pass.
 - It costs approximately **18,538 INR** plus taxes.
-- Covers almost all the topics form 815 and 816 with few exceptions.
-Checkout [819](https://education.oracle.com/java-se-11-developer/pexam_1Z0-819) link for detailed syllabus.
+- Covers almost all the topics from exam 815 and 816, with few exceptions.
+Check out the [819](https://education.oracle.com/java-se-11-developer/pexam_1Z0-819) links for a detailed syllabus.
 - You will receive "Oracle Certified Professional: Java SE 11 Developer" as Oracle recognition.

 # Important Topics